 Gardens by the Bay

 Probably the most famous attraction on this list, the Gardens by the Bay are a direct consequence of the initiative to turn Singapore into a City in a Garden.
 The country invested millions of dollars to create this one-of-a-kind complex, and this place does not disappoint.
-Walking up to the Gardens, you’ll notice the incredibly tall supertrees which actually function as vertical gardens that hold 160,000 plants making up over 200 species.
+Walking up to the Gardens, you’ll notice the incredibly tall supertrees which actually function as vertical gardens that hold 160,000 plants of over 200 species.
 Every night, the supertrees light up in sync to music as part of the Garden Rhapsody light and sound show.
 It should be noted that the Supertree Grove, which is where all the supertrees are located, is free to enter.

 The Jewel